-For your safety, do not drive for six weeks.
+For your safety, do not drive for four weeks.

-Avoid doing any strenuous activity, especially lifting anything heavy (lift no more than 2-3kgs, which is roughly the weight of a bag of oranges) for four to six weeks.
+Avoid doing any strenuous activity, especially lifting anything heavy (lift no more than 2-3kgs, roughly the weight of a bag of oranges) for four to six weeks.
 You should also avoid sport for four to six weeks.